-Meet our restoration team and find out more about the work they do to help bring our derelict waterways back to life.
+The restoration team works to help bring our amazing derelict waterways back to life.

 I work to increase volunteer participation and build capacity within the restoration movement to ensure that societies have the expertise to tackle complex projects and are sustainable into the future.

-I'm fairly new to the team having joined in May 2018 and feel lucky to work with such passionate individuals whose efforts are not only reviving our waterways but contributing to improving the health of the nation and conserving our local heritage.
-Before joining the restoration team I worked as a volunteer team leader for two years at the Trust and coordinated the activities of volunteers along the canal in both Manchester and Yorkshire.
+I joined the team in May 2018 and feel lucky to work with such passionate individuals whose efforts are not only reviving our waterways but contributing to improving the health of the nation and conserving our local heritage.
+Prior to joining the restoration team I worked as a volunteer team leader for two years and coordinated the activities of volunteers along the canal in both Manchester and Yorkshire.

-Before joining the Trust I spent time volunteering overseas and lived in Peru, South America for 12 months and more recently spent four months in Nicaragua where I worked as a volunteer manager for a sustainable development charity that provided clean water to rural communities through construction projects.
+Before joining I spent time volunteering overseas and lived in Peru for a year and more recently spent four months in Nicaragua where I worked as a volunteer manager for a sustainable development charity that provided clean water to rural communities through construction projects.